 The Mapping Toolbar controls the start of the mapping procedure and the parameters of the mapping display as well as the distribution graph and the frequency response.
-For example, absolute sound pressure levels can be displayed with different bandwidths (1/3, 1, 3 octaves or broadband) and center frequencies (100 Hz - 10000 Hz), variations relative to the average are shown within a tolerance of $\pm$ 1, 2, 3, 6 or 9 dB.
+For example, absolute sound pressure levels can be displayed with different bandwidths (1/3, 1, 3 octaves or broadband) and center frequencies (100 Hz - 10000 Hz), variations relative to the average are shown within a tolerance of \pm 1, 2, 3 dB or larger values.